wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

 * This API endpoint received more than specified number of requests from the same IP per specified interval of time.
 The Wallarm support team can configure the minimal number of requests and time interval.
 Default value is `50` requests per `30` seconds.
 * This API endpoint is within the limit of endpoints for which the BOLA trigger is allowed to be created.
 The Wallarm support team can configure this number.
 Default value is `50`.
 This limitation helps to prevent the Cloud from being down and nodes from performance degradation.

-By default the BOLA triggers display the BOLA attack in the **Events** section.
-If necessary, you can add greylisting or blacklisting reactions.
+By default the BOLA triggers only add the BOLA attack to the **Events** section.
+If necessary, you [may request](#enabling-api-discovery-automatic-bola-protection) graylisting or denylisting reactions.

 ### Enabling API Discovery automatic BOLA protection